softlandia/glasio/README.md

 las.Logs[2].Unit - unit of second curve
 las.Logs[2].Mnemonic - mnemonic of second curve, the value is determined if the dictionary was applied

-if las file contane duplicated of any parameter, then used first on curve section used all curves name, duplicated renamed
+if las file contains duplication of any parameter, then use the first in curve section used all curves name.
+The subsequent duplicated parameter is renamed.

 ## warnings generated when reading a LAS file ##